-After preparing to perform at the top five concert halls in Europe, June 15-25, the six Newton high-school members of the Boston Philharmonic Youth Orchestra (BPYO) have returned and four have shared their thoughts on the trip with Fig City News.
+After preparing to perform at the top five concert halls in Europe, June 15-25, the six high-school members of the Boston Philharmonic Youth Orchestra (BPYO) from Newton have returned, and four have shared their thoughts on the trip with Fig City News.

-Claire Lee, a violinist in the BPYO feels like this year’s experience was very different than her other performances in Europe.
-Unlike the performances the BBYO had earlier in Greece, all the top five concert halls were indoors with giant halls.
+Claire Lee, a violinist in the BPYO, feels like this year’s experience was very different than her other performances in Europe.
+Unlike the performances the BPYO had earlier in Greece, all the top five concert halls were indoors with giant halls.
 Out of all the halls, Claire says her favorite was Vienna because she felt so much “energy” and “enthusiasm” from the audience.
-Compared with performing at Boston Symphony Hall, the atmosphere in the Europe concert halls was unique and new to Clarie.
+Compared with performing at Symphony Hall in Boston, the atmosphere in the European concert halls was unique and new to Claire.
 She enjoys sharing music that the orchestra has rehearsed with audiences all over the world even though they do not speak the same language.

 Claire overall enjoyed performing in the concert halls and spending the trip with the friends she has made in the orchestra.

-Isabella Lai, a violinist in the BPYO, enjoyed most performing at the Berlin Philharmonie concert hall, saying that the Elbphilharmonie was “incredible.”
-As soon as the orchestra walked onto the stage for the pre-concert rehearsal, Isabella recalls the stunned looks of all of her friends and orchestra members when looking at the four stories of empty rows waiting to be filled.
-She also admitted that while she never really got nervous during performances, during the Elbphilharmonie in Berlin, she felt her nerves “kick in” for the first time, since it was different from performing at the Boston Symphony Hall.
+Isabella Lai, a violinist in the BPYO, enjoyed most performing at the Berlin Philharmonie concert hall, and said that the Elbphilharmonie in Hamburg was “incredible.”
+As soon as the orchestra walked onto the stage for the pre-concert rehearsal there, Isabella recalls the stunned looks of all of her friends and orchestra members when looking at the four stories of empty rows waiting to be filled.
+She also admitted that while she never really got nervous during performances, during the Elbphilharmonie in Hamburg, she felt her nerves “kick in” for the first time, since it was different from performing at the Symphony Hall in Boston.
 Seeing people seated high above her and countless audience members seated 360 degrees around her was nerve-racking, but once she got into the musical performance, she forgot all about her nerves.

 “To be able to travel and perform in, quite literally, some of the best, most historic classical music halls in this world for free is a gift beyond words,” she says, “I wish every kid in this world could get the chance to experience something like this as well.”